• Skip to primary navigation

 A high-quality uncured salami is next.
 I also love to add sliced pastourma (or pastirma).
 It is not exclusively Greek, more like Turkish, but my grandma always offers it at her dinner table, and I like to follow her lead.

 Another delicious meze is a fish marinated in oil, salt, and vinegar called gavros.
-I find it in the Greek market in Astoria.
+I usually get it at the Greek market in Astoria.
 It is widespread in Greece to have a meze of little fish on the table.
 Gavros can also be fried if you are lucky to find it in the fish market.
-If I cant find gavro, I add the round anchovies with caper in the middle.
+If I can’t find gavro, I add the round anchovies with caper in the middle.

 Anchovies on a plate, large capers, , some pistachios, tomato and cucumbers and feta in a bowl, cheese and spinach triangles, a small pot with gigantes beans, a bowl with olives.